Dilipk121/Dilipk121/README.md

-- 👋 Hi, I’m [Dilip Kumar](www.linkedin.com/in/dilipkumar21),a Android Developer(Kotlin) Engineer with Four+ years (Over All 10 Years) of experience with Kotlin Language in designing, implementing, and managing medium/complex Android Application Development And Hosted on Google Play Store.
+- 👋 Hi, I’m [Dilip Kumar](www.linkedin.com/in/dilipkumar21), a Android Developer Engineer with Four+ years of experience with Kotlin Language (Over All 11+ Years of Experience) in designing, implementing, and managing medium/complex Android Application Development.
 - Proficient in Kotlin Language to Develope and Manage App's Development.
 - Served as a team lead for Last three+ years.
 - I mostly Like to work with Kotlin with Latest Features.
-- Learning JetPack Compose for App's Developement
+- Learning JetPack Compose for App's Developement.
+- Belive in Learning and Sharing Knowledge.

 ### Kotlin Android Developer
 - Git & Github